sckulkarni246/ti-docs-syncer/README.md

   - Additional Python3 packages (using requirements.txt)
     - pip3 install -r requirements.txt --proxy=\<if you need a proxy\>

-*You are responsible for internet connectvity - we don't check for connectivity in the script)*
+*You are responsible for internet connectvity - we don't check for connectivity in the script*

 ## Usage

-0. **[OPTIONAL]** If you are making a new config, ensure that each row is in the below format
+0. **[OPTIONAL]** If you are making a new config, ensure that each row is in the below format - provide the right path path to this new config in `ti-docs-syncer.py`
     - family,device-name,trm-name,errata-name
-1. In epfae-docs-syncer.py, perform **TODO Step 1**
-2. In epfae-docs-synder.py, perform **TODO Step 2**
+1. Handle TODOs in `ti-docs-syncer.py` - DO NOT PROCEED WITHOUT THIS!
-3. To run the script, execute: `python3 epfae-docs-syncer.py`
+2. To run the script, execute: `python3 ti-docs-syncer.py`
-4. Observe logs!
+3. Observe logs!

 **NOTE: Do not delete folders or docs manually unless absolutely necessary.
 If you need to do this, also delete the corresponding entry from the syncFileNames.csv file.**